(Collection Management Policy PDF Print Version)

 Within budgetary and space limitations, the collection serves to enhance the cultural, literary and educational pursuits, and personal enjoyment of the community and furthers the mission and vision of the Lynnfield Public Library.

-Materials are purchased by designated selectors under the direction of the Library Director, who operates within the framework of the policies, goals and objectives, and the library budget.
+Materials are purchased by designated staff members with the appropriate training and experience under the direction of the Library Director, who operates within the framework of the policies, goals, objectives, and budget of the Library.
 The Director allocates an annual materials budget based on Town appropriations and state-mandated budget formulas and requirements.

 Non-fiction